fmueller/fmueller.github.com/source/_posts/2013-02-05-integration-tests-with-maven-and-tomcat.markdown

 ```

 With this little setup you get full support for integration tests with Maven and Tomcat in your web applications, especially if you building rest apis.
 I hope that this Maven snippet helps you to improve your builds.

+**Update [11.02.2013]** Changed suffix of include and exclude configurations.
+Thanks to a hint by Erich Eichinger in the comment section.